puppetlabs/tasks-hands-on-lab/5-writing-tasks/README.md

     echo $(hostname) received the message: $PT_message
     ```

 2. Run the exercise5 task.
 Note the `message` argument.
 This will be expanded to the `PT_message` environment variable expected by our task.
-By naming parameters explictly it's easier for others to use your tasks.
+By naming parameters explicitly it's easier for others to use your tasks.

     ```
     bolt task run exercise5 message=hello --nodes all --modulepath ./modules